charles-crawford/cicd-sentiment-light-github-to-aws/README.md

 <span style="color:red; font-weight: bold">*** Simply select the t2.large instance to launch using a CPU service.***</span>

-### Note: EC2 deployment works with both GPU and CPU deployments.
-Fargate does not support GPU deployments.
+### Note: Fargate does not support GPU deployments.

 ### Sections
 1. First Things First